-NYSP2I has worked on a variety of iniatives with the food and beverage production sector, including projects with over 50 food production companies across New York state.
+NYSP2I has worked on a variety of initiatives with the food and beverage production sector, including projects with over 50 food production companies across New York state.
 NYSP2I's focus is on providing food waste resource location, direct business and technical expertise, industry workshops, workforce training and engineering assessments that aim to reduce operational cost and environmental impacts.
-NYSP2I has funded multiple applied research and development projects designed to drive innovation in energy and water efficiency, food process waste reduction and utilization of food by-products in waste-to-energy conversion
+NYSP2I has funded multiple applied research and development projects designed to drive innovation in energy and water efficiency, food process waste reduction and utilization of food by-products in waste-to-energy conversion.

 NYSP2I has partnered with a number of major food production stakeholders to better understand, develop and validate innovated methods and solutions to drive "processor profitability" through innovations in energy, water and waste reduction.
 See our past food & beverage workshops for examples of training that can be provided to your employees, or view our food industry resources to learn more about best practices and corporate reporting requirements.

 Outreach & Assistance: Addresses food related businesses’ immediate needs and gives an avenue for information sharing.

 - Help businesses quantify their own food waste

 - Identify waste outlets for generators and potential sources for organics haulers and recyclers

 Food Waste Tool Box: Continue to develop a set of online tools to help businesses.